leonstel/leonstel.github.io/first.md

 }

 // this updated function is being called everytime
-// one of the props of the properties() function is change updated(_changedProperties) {
+// one of the props of the properties() function has changed updated(_changedProperties) {
     if(_changedProperties.has('leaf')){
         //do something when the class' leaf property has changed